presicion25/Azure-Cloud-SOC/README.md

 ## Summary

 For this project, I built a HoneyNet and SOC in Microsoft Azure.
 To accomplish this, I provisioned all of the resources necessary for a cloud infrastructure including virtual machines, flow logs for each VM, a log analytics workspace to ingest the log data, a key vault, a storage account, vnets, network security groups and a SIEM (Azure Sentinel).
 After provisioning, I left the resources exposed to the internet in order to gather attack data for 24 hours.
 The environment was then hardened and left on for another 24 hours.
-Finally I gathered log data and created a spreadhseet to show the change in traffic patterns in the 24 hour period after the environment was hardened.
+Finally, I gathered log data and created a spreadhseet to show the change in traffic patterns in the 24 hour period after the environment was hardened.
 <br />
 <br />